Table of Contents Show

 A reliable waterhole is hidden at the base of the sandstone and the place has been a popular campsite for years.
 Water is a precious search for travelers.
 Over a millennium, life had flourished around this oasis.

 If you are an enthusiastic lover of historical monuments, then this one is for you to insatiate your thirst for monuments.

 8. Fort Union National Monument

-This fort turned into New Mexico National Park basically comprised of the ruins of a fort built in 1851.
+This fort turned, basically comprised of the ruins of a fort built in 1851.
 It was originally established as a post and supply depot.
-Fort Union functioned as the main agent of political and cultural change for almost forty years and offered military protection to the travelers.
+Fort Union functioned as the main agent of political and cultural change for almost forty years and offered military protection to travelers.

-This place stands exposed to winds sweeping the valley of short grass prairies and the swales of Santa Fe Trial, making it the largest military fort of the area.
-This fort acted as an agent of cultural and political change that had swept the New Mexico and the entire South West.
+This place stands exposed to winds sweeping the valley of short grass prairies and the swales of Santa Fe Trail, making it the largest military fort in the area.
+This fort acted as an agent of cultural and political change that had swept New Mexico and the entire Southwest.

 You can explore the monument by self-guided trails and ruts at the Santa Fe Trail of the 19th-century wagon wheels.
 Watch a movie about the park or you can go to the visitor center and the bookstore there, to get your hands on the deep information about the NM.
 Showcase your badge by taking the Junior Ranger Program which you can pick up from Visitor Center.